dansheffler/dtsheffler.com/_posts/2014-07-21-two-goals-of-note-taking.md

 ---
-title: Two Goals of Note Taking
+title: Two Goals of Note-taking
-tags: [Notetaking]
+tags: [Note-taking]
 summary: I argue that we should separate out what I call engagement notes from memory notes.
 ---